grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/02 per-vu-iterations.md

 Based upon our test scenario inputs and results:

-* The number of VUs is fixed at 10 VUs which are initialized before beginning the test;
+* The number of VUs is fixed at 10, and are initialized before the test begins;
-* iterations are fixed at 200 iterations, `10 VUs * 20 iters each`;
+* total iterations are fixed at 20 iterations per VU, i.e. 200 iterations, `10 VUs * 20 iters each`;
+* each _iteration_ of the `default` function is expected to be roughly 515ms, or ~2/s;
+* maximum throughput (highest efficiency) is therefore expected to be ~20 iters/s, `2 iters/s * 10 VUs`;
-* maximum throughput of 20 iters/s is reached, but not maintained;
+* we then see that the maximum throughput is reached, but not maintained;
+* because distribution of iterations is even amongst VUs, a _fast_ VU may finish early and be idle for the remainder of the test, thereby lowering _efficiency_;
 * total duration of 9 seconds is slightly longer than [shared iterations](/using-k6/scenarios/executors/shared-iterations) due to lower efficiency;
-* because distribution of iterations is even amongst VUs, a _fast_ VU may finish early and be idle for the remainder of the test;
 * overall test duration lasts as long as the _slowest_ VU takes to complete 20 requests.